Effects of the environment and feedback physics on the initial mass function of stars in the STARFORGE simulations: Numerical Methods

 \myquote{Non-isothermal} or \myquote{cooling} STARFORGE runs utilize the radiative cooling and thermochemistry module from \citet{fire3} that contains detailed metallicity-dependent cooling and heating physics from $T=10-10^{10}\,$K, including recombination, thermal bremsstrahlung, metal lines (following \citealt{Wiersma2009_cooling}), molecular lines, fine structure (following \citealt{Glover_Abel_2008}) and dust collisional processes.
 The cooling module self-consistently solves for the internal energy and ionization state of the gas (see \citet{fire3} and Appendix B of \citealt{hopkins2017_fire2}).
-The gas adiabatic index is calculated as a function of density based on the results of \citet{Vaidya_2015_EOS}.
-STARFORGE simulations use two different treatments of radiation transport: \begin{itemize} \item Our \myquote{ApproxRad} simulations (same runs as in \citetalias{guszejnov_starforge_jets}) do not explicitly evolve radiation-hydrodynamics (RHD).
-Instead they assume a constant dust temperature of $T_\mathrm{dust}=10\,\mathrm{K}$ along with a gas temperature floor of $T_\mathrm{floor}=10\,\mathrm{K}$.
-These runs approximately capture the transition between optically thick and optically thin cooling regimes following \citet{rafikov2007} and modeling each gas cell as a plane-parallel atmosphere and calculate optical depth to escape using the { TreeCol} algorithm \citep{treecol}. \item The \myquote{RHD} simulations co-evolve the gas, dust, and radiation temperature self-consistently as in \citet{fire3}, including the stellar luminosity in various bands accounting for photon transport, absorption and emission using dust opacity.
-We use a first-moment or M1 \citep{levermore_1984_M1} RHD solver with a reduced-speed-of-light (RSOL) of $30\,\mathrm{km/s}$ transport photons in 5 distinct bands (IR, optical, NUV, FUV, H-ionizing).
-Our treatment automatically handles the trapping of cooling radiation in the optically-thick limit.
-In addition to local sources (i.e. stars) an external heating source is added representing the interstellar radiation field (ISRF) and a temperature floor of $T_\mathrm{floor}=2.7\,\mathrm{K}$ is enforced for both gas and dust. \end{itemize}
+STARFORGE simulations use two different treatments of radiation transport, in this work we present \myquote{RHD} simulations that co-evolve the gas, dust, and radiation temperature self-consistently (unlike in \citetalias{guszejnov_starforge_jets}), including the stellar luminosity in various bands accounting for photon transport, absorption and emission using dust opacity.
+In addition to local sources (i.e. stars) we include an external heating source that represents the interstellar radiation field (ISRF).

 As shown in \citetalias{guszejnov_starforge_jets} protostellar jets represent a crucial feedback mechanism.
-We model their effects by having sink particles launch a fixed fraction ($f_w=0.3$) of the accreted material along their rotational axis with a fixed fraction ($f_K=0.3$) of the Keplerian velocity at the protostellar radius, see \citet{Cunningham_2011_outflow_sim} for the physics prescription and \citetalias{grudic_starforge_methods} for details on the numerical implementation.
+We model their effects by having sink particles launch a fixed fraction ($f_w=0.3$) of the accreted material along their rotational axis with a fixed fraction ($f_K=0.3$) of the Keplerian velocity at the protostellar radius.